-- The vehicle dynamic control system is designed to help improve driving stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
-Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - If brake related parts such as brake pads, rotors and calipers are not standard equipment or are extremely deteriorated, the vehicle dynamic control system may not operate properly and the vehicle dynamic control off indicator light may come on.
+- The Vehicle Dynamic Control system is designed to help improve driving stability but does not prevent accidents due to abrupt steering operation at high speeds or by careless or dangerous driving techniques.
+Reduce vehicle speed and be especially careful when driving and cornering on slippery surfaces and always drive carefully. - If brake related parts such as brake pads, rotors and calipers are not standard equipment or are extremely deteriorated, the Vehicle Dynamic Control system may not operate properly and the Vehicle Dynamic Control off indicator light may come on. - Do not modify the vehicle's suspension.
+If suspension parts such as shock absorbers, struts, springs, stabilizer bars, bushings and wheels are not NISSAN approved for your vehicle or are extremely deteriorated the Vehicle Dynamic Control system may not operate properly.
+This could adversely affect vehicle handling performance, and the VDC OFF indicator light may come on.

-- Do not modify the vehicle's suspension.
-If suspension parts such as shock absorbers, struts, springs, stabilizer bars and bushings are not NISSAN approved for your vehicle or are extremely deteriorated the vehicle dynamic control system may not operate properly.
-This could adversely affect vehicle handling performance, and the VDC OFF indicator light may come on. - When driving on extremely inclined surfaces such as higher banked corners, the vehicle dynamic control system may not operate properly and the VDC OFF indicator light may come on.
-Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the vehicle dynamic control off indicator light may illuminate.
+- When driving on extremely inclined surfaces such as higher banked corners, the Vehicle Dynamic Control system may not operate properly and the VDC OFF indicator light may come on.
+Do not drive on these types of roads. - When driving on an unstable surface such as a turntable, ferry, elevator or ramp, the Vehicle Dynamic Control off indicator light may illuminate.
 This is not a malfunction.
-Restart the engine after driving onto a stable surface - If wheels or tires other than the recommended ones are used, the vehicle dynamic control system may not operate properly and the vehicle dynamic control off indicator light may come on.

-The vehicle dynamic control system is not a substitute for winter tires or tire chains on a snow covered road.
+Restart the engine after driving onto a stable surface. - If wheels or tires other than the recommended ones are used, the Vehicle Dynamic Control system may not operate properly and the Vehicle Dynamic Control off indicator light may come on. - The Vehicle Dynamic Control system is not a substitute for winter tires or tire chains on a snow covered road.

-HILL DESCENT CONTROL (HDC) SYSTEM (if so equipped)
+HILL DESCENT CONTROL SYSTEM (if so equipped)